-We all romanticize about the quaint, little lodge in the woods.
-But on the Gunflint Trail, it’s real.
-The log lodge, the grand resort, the shimmering lakes, and a million acres of pristine Minnesota forest.
-Just pull up a chair by the fireplace, soak up the sun on the dock, or treat yourself to a sauna—your warm and welcoming hosts will make sure you won’t ever want to go home.
+The log lodge, the grand resort, the shimmering lakes, and a million acres of pristine Minnesota forest are some of the gems along the Gunflint Trail.
+Just pull up a chair by the fireplace, soak up the sun on the dock, or treat yourself to a sauna— you won’t ever want to go home.

 The Gunflint Trail National Scenic Byway begins in Grand Marais and winds 57 paved wilderness miles northwest near the border of Canada.
 It’s the gateway to the Boundary Waters Canoe Area Wilderness/BWCAW; named one of the world’s “50 places of a lifetime” by National Geographic.